LaMiller0000/TODO-Buddy/README.md

             swipe interactable in certain areas
         Organized the project, and project folders in related areas.
-        Added funtions to set sixe dictation, speed and font size for dialog
+        Added funtions to set sixe dictation, speed and font size for dialog Report 4:
+        Finished the UI of the Task View Screen, Task Creation Tab, and most of the Buddy Screen Developed Buddy Interaction Class
+            Connected Scripts for future buddy interactions and development Finished Presentation for the CETA Showcase
+        Finished Paper for the CETA Showcase

 ## Individual Contributions
 ### Penny - Developer